GCT-Studios/JwarRef/content/Rulebook/Cards.md

 When a model Heals wounds, it recovers marked wounds from its Wound Track.
 A model cannot Heal more than it has marked wounds.

 Some cards have multiple Wound Tracks to use for multiple identical models.
-The number of Wound Tracks is the limit to how many of these models you may recruit in a Warband.
+The number of Wound Tracks is the limit to how many of these models you may recruit or [[Summon]] into a Warband, either at Warband Creation or during the game.

 Some Profile Cards, such as Kami models, have a Max symbol on the back next to their Size.
 These Profile cards are usually ones that have no wound tracks.
 Whenever a rule refers to the number of Wound Tracks use the Max number instead if the card has one.
 You can recruit up to this number of these models into a Warband.